Tony-MK/Tony-MK/README.md

-- 👋 Hey there,
-- Welcome to my Github Profile.
+- 👋 Hey there, Welcome to my profile
-- My name is Antony Kithinzi (@Tony-MK), and I am a software engineer from Kenya.
+- 😊 My name is Antony Kithinzi (@Tony-MK) from Kenya 🇰🇪.
-- I mainly love to write code for application program interfaces, websockets, web applications, and scraping data.
-- My favourite programming language is Python.
+- 🌱 I’m currently learning React Native
-- Like to contact me?
-Kindly, email me at kithinzi97@gmail.com
+- 📫 Feel free to say hello. kithinzi97@gmail.com
 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 Tony-MK/Tony-MK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.